scrapy/scrapy/docs/topics/djangoitem.rst

 Django model, you simply create a :class:`DjangoItem` and specify what Django model it relates to.

-Besides of getting the model fields defined on your item, :class:`DjangoItem` provides a method to create and populate a Django model instance with the item data.
+Besides getting the model fields defined in your item, :class:`DjangoItem` provides a method to create and populate a Django model instance with the item data.